buroa/qbtools/README.md

 #### Orphaned

 Find files no longer associated with any torrent, but still present in download folders (default download folder and folders from all categories).
-This command will remove orphaned files if you pass the `--confirm` flag.
+This command will remove orphaned files unless you pass the `--dry-run` flag.

-This command is very opinionated on a certian directory structure so use with caution and make sure you run it without the `--confirm` flag to make sure it won't delete anything unintentional.
+This command is very opinionated on a certian directory structure so use with caution and make sure you run it with the `--dry-run` flag to make sure it won't delete anything unintentional.

 This is how I have my paths laid out where `/downloads/qbittorrent/complete` is the default save path in qBittorrent and each folder under it is a category. `Default Torrent Management Mode: Automatic`, `When Torrent Category changed: Relocate`, `When Default Save Path changed: Relocate affected torrents` and `When Category Save Path changed: Relocate affected torrents` is also set.
 Also make sure you use an incomplete directory that is outside the `/downloads/qbittorrent/complete` directory.